8 ways to get involved with Mental Health Awareness Week

 Stress can be positive and motivate us to work hard and be productive but if not correctly managed it can become distress, or negative stress, and can hurt our long-term wellbeing.

-Mind in Bradford’s Stress Bucket workshop by our West Yorkshire Mind Training Lead Andrea Wallman is designed to give people a different way of looking at their stress and encourage them to look at their unique coping strategies to look after their own stress.
+Bradford District and Craven Mind’s Stress Bucket workshop by our West Yorkshire Mind Training Lead Andrea Wallman is designed to give people a different way of looking at their stress and encourage them to look at their unique coping strategies to look after their own stress.

 The best way to use this recording is to play the video first and fill out the stress bucket handout after playing the video.